Cheezik/github-profile-summary-cards/Tutorial.md

 # Let's get started!
-This tutorial will help you deploy Github-profile-summary-cards with ease.
+This tutorial will help you deploy Github-profile-summary-cards with ease. </br>
+*TO-DO!* If you have any issues regarding the gifs, you can find high res video verions [Here.](#INSERT_PATH_TO_VIDOES)

 ### Table of Contents
 1. [Generate token](#generate-token)